Deep Dive

 1. Purpose & Value Proposition

-Dash operates on a two-tier network.
-The first tier consists of proof-of-work miners who produce blocks.
-The second tier is made up of masternodes—full nodes that require a collateral of 1,000 DASH to operate (Cube Exchange).
-This structure enables several key features:
+Dash operates on a unique two-tier network.
+The first tier consists of miners who secure the blockchain using a proof-of-work consensus mechanism.
+The second tier is made up of Masternodes, which are full nodes that require a collateral of 1,000 DASH.
+This structure enables key features: InstantSend locks transactions in under two seconds, and PrivateSend uses a CoinJoin-based method to provide optional privacy by mixing transactions.

 3. Tokenomics & Governance

-DASH has a capped maximum supply of approximately 18.9 million.
-Its block rewards are split three ways: 45% to miners, 45% to masternode operators, and 10% to a treasury (Cube Exchange).
-This treasury funds the Dash Decentralized Autonomous Organization (DAO), where masternode owners vote on proposals for marketing, development, and integrations.
-This creates a self-sustaining, community-led funding model for the project's growth.
+DASH has a capped maximum supply of approximately 18.9 million coins.
+Block rewards are split three ways: 45% to miners, 45% to Masternode operators, and 10% to a treasury.
+This treasury funds development and marketing through a decentralized autonomous organization (DAO) model, where Masternode operators vote on proposals (Cube Exchange).
+This creates a self-sustaining, community-driven ecosystem.

 Conclusion